'THE KING OF DISTRACTION' | His endless supply of antics help sick kids learn to cope

 Rhys hung up with Jens and said, "See how things can change?
 We have to go see Jens before we do anything else."

 That's how Rhys' rounds for the day began.
-He left the first floor and took the elevator up to the 9th floor (the oncology floor) to find Jens who happened to be in the play room.
+He left the first floor and took the elevator up to the 9th floor to find Jens who happened to be in the play room.

 When Rhys entered the play room, Jens immediately greeted him by emptying an entire can of silly-string on him.